Easiest Citizenships You Can Get And Cheapest Countries To Buy A Passport

 There are four primary ways to acquire second citizenship:

 Many countries allow you to easily acquire citizenship if you can prove that you have ancestral ties.
 This is especially prevalent in parts of Europe.
-For some countries, you need to prove that your direct parents were born there, but for others (e.g. Lithuania), you can qualify for ancestral citizenship even if your great grandparents were born there.
+For some countries, you need to prove that your parents were born there, but for others (e.g. Lithuania, Ireland, Italy) you can qualify for ancestral citizenship even if your grandparents or even great grandparents were born there.

 The process of acquiring citizenship by naturalisation usually involves living in a country for a specific number of years as a permanent resident before qualifying to apply for full citizenship.
 Obtaining permanent residency is the first step which usually requires spending more than 183 days a year for x number of years.